Ebamber/EcabsAssignment/Bookings/README.md

-I have to apologize about this, but I spent quite some time playing around with the JSON for both Instant and OffsetDateTime formats and in the end came up with custom deserializers and serializers for both (an annotation approach wasn't working and Spring kept complaining about it); so here's a disclaimer:
+I spent some time playing around with the JSON for both Instant and OffsetDateTime formats and in the end came up with custom deserializers and serializers for both (an annotation approach wasn't working, Spring kept complaining about it).

+Disclaimer:

-For all timestamp fields please input time in the format "yyyy-MM-dd'T'HH:mm:ss.SSSSSSSSS", otherwise Spring will complain about a misconfigured timestamp
+For all Instant timestamp fields please input time in the format:

+    "yyyy-MM-dd'T'HH:mm:ss.SSSSSSSSS"

+For OffsetDateTime formats:

+    "yyyy-MM-dd'T'HH:mm:ss.SSSSSSSSSXXXX"

+otherwise Spring will complain about a misconfigured timestamp.